Search

 Many nurses develop a 6th sense about maternal positions and figured out some way to position mothers based on a birth they saw a dramatic change.
 Repeating it, they saw it work again.

-Positions studied are often hands and knees, or a variation on child’s pose.
-The brim is neutral or closed.
+Positions studied are often hands-and-knees, or a variation on the yoga position called “child’s pose” but in this position, the brim is neutral or closed.
 Dr.s Anke Reitter and Andrew Bisits worked with Betty-Anne Daviss to study a position they recommend to measure the effect on the pelvis inlet but the MRI machine didn’t have room for the mother in that position.
 So they studied the pose she could do in the restricted space – and found a different part of the pelvis widening (Reitter).
 (Good studies show something useful even if not able to follow through with the original intent.)
 We can say more studies are needed, but really, we have studies on squatting, Walcher’s, child’s pose, lithotomy, semi sitting, McRoberts, and now a kneeling position with knees wide apart.

 Other worthy approaches may not be studied because complex processes aren’t always feasible to study.
 The mother doesn’t fit in that pose in an MRI machine or the position is more of a technique or even a string of techniques.
 Posterior presentation may be a result of a number of variables and babies can get stalled in their way down the pelvis at different levels of the pelvis where different moves or positions are needed to create room.